oelna/decklist-utility/README.md

 `deckData` will contain an Object of deck information, such as format, hero and card IDs, which can be matched to cards via [hearthstonejson.com API](https://api.hearthstonejson.com).

+Use `oelna.dl.extractDeckstring()` on your input first, if you want to allow for dirty input, eg. the Base64 string is somewhere inside the input string.

 ## Using the standalone PHP parser

+**No external dependencies or setup!
+PHP 5+**

 Download and include [deckcode_lib.php](deckcode_lib.php)